kosharun/bike-shop/README.md

 # bike-shop
 This is a desktop application made by me called Bike Shop.
+For making this app Qt Creator and C++ was used.

 Here are the steps that I needed to fulfill: